 The Credit Enhancement stipulated represents a limited loss cover to the Investors.
 These Certificates represent an undivided beneficial interest in the underlying receivables and do not represent an obligation of either the Issuer or the Seller or the originator, or the parent of the Seller, Issuer and Originator.
 No financial recourse is available to the Certificate Holders against the Investors' Representative.
 Delinquencies and credit losses may cause depletion of the amount available under the Credit Enhancement and thereby the Investor Payouts to the Certificate Holders may get affected if the amount available in the Credit Enhancement facility is not enough to cover the shortfall.
-On persistent default of an Obligor to repay his obligation, the Servicer may repossess and sell the asset.
+On persistent default of an Obligor to repay his obligation, the Servicer may repossess and sell the Asset.
+However, many factors may affect, delay or prevent the repossession of such Asset or the length of time required to realize the sale proceeds on such sales.
+In addition, the price at which such Asset may be sold may be lower than the amount due from that Obligor.

-Risk Mitigation: In addition to careful scrutiny of credit profile of borrower/pool additional security in the form of adequate cash collaterals and other securities may be obtained to ensure that they all qualify for similar rating.
+Risk Mitigation: In addition to careful scrutiny of credit profile of borrower/pool, additional security in the form of adequate cash collaterals and other securities may be obtained to ensure that they all qualify for similar rating.